Temporal Transfer Learning for Traffic Optimization with Coarse-grained Advisory Autonomy

-\jhedit{\Cref{assume:constant-upperbound-j} is supported by empirical analysis within coarse-grained advisory autonomy settings, suggesting that various coarse-grained guidance tasks may uphold the same upper-bound performance.
-Our observations in single-lane ring environments validate this assumption (\Cref{fig:ring-scratch}), although it is noted that in more complex scenarios like highway ramps, the upper-bound performance may decline as hold duration increases (\Cref{fig:ramp-scratch}).}
+\end{assumption} \jhedit{\Cref{assume:constant-upperbound-j} is supported by empirical analysis within coarse-grained advisory autonomy settings, suggesting that various coarse-grained guidance tasks may uphold the same \jhedit{training} performance.
+Our observations in single-lane ring environments validate this assumption (\Cref{fig:ring-scratch}), although it is noted that in more complex scenarios like highway ramps, the \jhedit{training} performance may decline as hold duration increases (\Cref{fig:ramp-scratch}).}